Your cart is currently empty!

 - USES: Use occlusion muzzles short-term use only for vet visits or grooming

 “Occlusion” muzzles that shut the dog’s mouth completely.
 They are usually made of fabric.
-Using a tight nylon muzzle may increase anxiety and fear (1).
+Using a muzzle may prevents the dog from opening their mouths widely can increase anxiety and fear (1).
 Never use an occlusion muzzles for long period of time.
 They may be fine for temporary use such as at the vet or grooming.
+The advantage is that they can usually be put on relatively quickly.

 They should not be used for preventing barking.
 If your dog is barking excessively, it may be a result of boredom or there may be an anxiety issue that can be resolved.
 In this case you should consider getting a veterinary behaviorist consultation to diagnose the issue.